last updated on 03.05.19

 Roles are there to identify different types of users.
 For many different reasons you want to categorize people on the community.
 Let's start with primary roles, as these ones are the same across all communities.

-Primary roles can be found and changed in a user profile page in the Control Environment (General settings - User overview ).
+Primary roles can be found and changed in a user profile page in the Control Environment (Users - User overview ).

 Every user on the community owns such a role.
 Here are the different primary roles available: